Advanced Real-time URL Filtering for Smishing and Spam Protection

 Real-time URL filtering for text messages is essential for Mobile Network Operators (MNOs) and Communications Platform as a Service (CPaaS) providers to maintain compliance and safeguard subscribers.
-Detecting malicious links in text messages is critical for smishing protection and is an essential feature of any messaging firewall.
+Detecting malicious links in text messages is critical for smishing protection, but our firewall also detects ordinary spam messages through the URL analyzer.
+Real-time URL filtering is an essential feature of any messaging firewall.

 Highlights